How to Get a 1300 Number for your Business

 - Once you have acquired the rights of use to your Smartnumber, contact Alltel to get it connected.

 Note that in addition to purchasing a Smartnumber, some providers also offer the ability to lease these numbers.
+Sometimes, this will be the only way to get the number you want most.

 When you lease a 1300 Number from a provider, they are the ones with ultimate control.
 If they decide to increase your monthly lease payment, you have two options: pay the increased fees or walk away and go through the hassle of re-branding your business with a different phone number.
 And if you do walk away, there is NOTHING to stop your old 1300 Number leasing company from offering your old number to one of your competitors!